dragonwasrobot/gesture-recognition/README.md

 ## Installation

+TODO

+## Running the Application

+TODO

+## Extending the Framework

+TODO

 ## TODO

 - Documentation.
 	- Installation.
-	- Setup.
+	- Running the application.
-	- Extending/using the framework.
+	- Extending the framework.

 - Improve the framework.
 	- Improve cohesion.